OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 Many other file formats also have specific security concerns that need to be taken into account, such as:

+- Image files must be checked for maximum pixel/frame size.
 - CSV files may allow [CSV injection attacks](https://owasp.org/www-community/attacks/CSV_Injection).
 - Office files may contain malicious macros or PowerShell code.
 - PDFs may contain malicious JavaScript.